hyperdimensionalcomputingai/self-optimizing-agents/TIPS.md

 suite of at least 20-50 queries that must pass to a sufficient degree to be considered enough for getting the app to production.
-- Some evals can be done via deterministic code (e.g., pytest test suites), but others are subjective, and can required either a human-in-the-loop (HITL) or an LLM-as-a-judge approach.
+- Some evals can be done via deterministic code (e.g., pytest test suites), but others are subjective, and can require either a human-in-the-loop (HITL) or an LLM-as-a-judge approach.
 - Plugging in the workflow into observability tools that support OpenTelemetry can help a lot with this, so make sure to think about these aspects early on, before scaling up the process to the entire